Out of Liberty: Detailed

-The film opens with Joseph Smith speaking with his lawyer Alexander Doniphan about he and his fellow prisoner's upcoming trial.
+The film opens with Joseph Smith speaking with his lawyer Alexander Doniphan about his and his fellow prisoners’ upcoming trial.
 Below them, in the dungeon of the jail, the other five prisoners are planning an escape attempt.
 When the lawyer leaves, and the prisoners are brought up alongside Joseph, this first escape attempt fails, as Lyman Wight is too sick to make it out the door – and the prisoners decide they cannot leave without him.

 The next day, before another escape attempt, the prisoners receive visitors – Porter Rockwell and Cyrus Daniels.
 This second escape attempt, like the first, fails when Tillery and his two guards fight against the prisoners and keep them locked inside.
 Hearing of this escape attempt, a mob from nearby Liberty comes for some frontier justice, to kill the prisoners for their escape attempt.
 The prisoners are defended by the jailer.

 Rockwell later returns to give the prisoners tools with which they begin to tunnel out of jail – the beginning of a third escape attempt.

 During the process of their tunneling out of jail, a court of inquiry is held in which it is decided if the prisoners will go to trial for treason.
 Court is held in a schoolhouse, as a mob intent on killing the prisoners prevented them from being brought into the courthouse, and the mob shows up to the courthouse to threaten the judge and the prisoners if the prisoners are to be let free.
 During the trial, Sidney Rigdon, representing himself, convinces Judge Turnham to let him free.
 The other prisoners return to jail.

 It is discovered that the prisoners are tunneling out of jail, and their hole is filled in.

 In a moment of despair, Smith prays for guidance, and receives comfort through revelation.
 This is the revelation later canonized in the Doctrine and Covenants scriptures.

 As the prisoners are being transported to another jail for trial there is a final showdown between the mob, the jailer, and the prisoners.
 After this showdown the prisoners are allowed to escape, by their jailer, Samuel Tillery.